MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HcsStartComputeSystem.md

 `computeSystem`

-The handle to the compute system to start
+The handle to the compute system to start.

 `operation`

-The handle to the operation that tracks the start operation
+The handle to the operation that tracks the start operation.

 `options`